12.6. Implementing Polymorphism

 c->draw();

 Dynamic dispatch: calling a polymorphic function.
 The first statement instantiates a Circle object and upcasts it to a Shape named c.
 The Shape hierarchy described in Figure 2 satisfies three polymorphic requirements, and the instantiation statement satisfies the final two requirements: a pointer variable and an upcast.
-Therefor, the program processes the draw function call polymorphicly:
+Therefore, the program processes the draw function call polymorphically:

 1. The program retrieves the address stored in c's vpointer